xc-jp/purescript-protobuf/README.md

    * ```purescript
      mkMyMessage :: forall r.
 Record r -> MyMessage
      ```
-   All message fields are optional, and can be
+   All message fields are optional, and can be omitted from the `Record`.
+If we want the compiler to check that we've explicitly supplied all the fields,
-   omitted.
-If we want the compiler to check our fields, then we can use the
-   normal message data constructor.
+   then we can use the ordinary message data type constructor.
 3. A message encoder which works with
    [__purescript-arraybuffer-builder__](http://pursuit.purescript.org/packages/purescript-arraybuffer-builder/)
    * ```purescript